jlooper/bletchley-park-workshop/README.md

 ## Hackathon Instructions

-If you're using this material for a hackathon, go [to the hackathon page](hackathon.md).
+If you're using this material for a hackathon, go to the [to the hackathon page](hackathon.md).

 ## Workshop Instructions